nickolyamba/Course-Student-Optimization-Part2/README.md

 Navigate to http://127.0.0.1:8080/ .
 The site will prompt you to login.

-To login as a student who hasn't completed two Foundation Courses nad assigned to at most 2 classes:
+To login as a student who hasn't completed two Foundation Courses and assigned to at most 2 classes:
 username: ABERGE1
 password: 123